• Skip to primary navigation

 PREPARE THE YAKI UDON NOODLES

-• Cook/soften the yaki udon noodles per your packaging directions.
-Set aside onto a plate.
-Drizzle with a bit of oil to keep the noodles from sticking if desired.
+• Cook/soften the yaki udon noodles per your packaging directions, 1.5-2 minutes in boiling water.
+Do not overboil or they can be mushy.
+Set aside into a bowl and toss with a bit of oil to keep the noodles from sticking.

 MAKE THE YAKI UDON SAUCE

-• Whisk together the sake (or mirin), soy sauce, oyster sauce, and dashi powder together in a small bowl until smooth.
+• Whisk together the soy sauce, oyster sauce, mirin, brown sugar, optional dashi powder and chili flakes together in a small bowl until smooth.
 Set aside until ready to use.

 MAKE THE YAKI UDON